numpy/numpy/doc/source/reference/c-api.array.rst

     are passed in they must be consistent with the dimensions, the itemsize, and the data of the array.

-.. c:function:: PyObject* PyArray_SimpleNew(int nd, npy_intp* dims, int typenum)

-    Create a new uninitialized array of type, *typenum*, whose size in each of *nd* dimensions is given by the integer array, *dims*.
-    This function cannot be used to create a flexible-type array (no itemsize given).

 .. c:function:: PyObject* PyArray_SimpleNewFromData( \
         int nd, npy_intp* dims, int typenum, void* data)